roadshow-app/roadshow-api-php/README.md

 - Make sure your envoriment variables $MYSQL_USER and $MYSQL_PASSWORD are set
 - Run 'composer create-database-mysql' to create the project database
-- Install sudo apt-get install php7.0-sqlite (TODO: use docker)
+- Install sqlite with sudo apt-get install php7.4-sqlite (TODO: use docker)